F5Networks/f5-ci-docs/docs/kubernetes/asp-proxy-k8s-services.rst

 Summary
 -------

 The |asp| watches Kubernetes `Service`_ definitions for a set of annotations defining virtual server objects.
-The annotation consists of the ``asp: enable`` label and a set of ASP `configuration parameters`_.
+The annotation consists of the ``asp: enable`` label and a set of ASP `configuration parameters </products/asp/latest/index.html#configuration-parameters>`_.
 When you annotate an existing Kubernetes `Service`_, the ASP creates a virtual server for that Service.

 Annotate a Kubernetes Service
 -----------------------------